SophieDufrane/redeemit-platform/README.md

 - **Redemption**
   Employees can seamlessly redeem their points by:
+  - Selecting gift card and viewing details.
-  - Selecting gift card to add to their cart.
+  - Add a gift card to their cart.
   - Viewing and reviewing their cart.
   - Modifying items in the cart if necessary.
   - Finalising the redemption process.